Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Introduction

 In Theorem \ref{lift, Intro} (3), $p_0$ should be at least $19$ by Example \ref{Example : sharpness for Kodaira dim 0}, but it is not clear whether we can take $p_0$ as the maximum Gorenstein index of klt Calabi-Yau surfaces.
-In addition, if we take $W'=W(k)$, then the existence of $p_0$ is not known even when $X$ is a smooth projective surface with $\kappa(X, K_X)=0$ and $D=0$.

-In the proof of Theorem \ref{lift, Intro} (1) and (2), we apply Theorem \ref{BSV, Intro} to obtain the vanishing of $H^2(Y, T_Y(-\log\,\pi_{*}^{-1}D+\Exc(\pi)))$, where the obstruction to the lifting lives.
+In the proof of Theorem \ref{lift, Intro} (1) and (2), we apply Theorem \ref{BSV, Intro} to obtain the vanishing of $H^2(Y, T_Y(-\log\,\pi_{*}^{-1}B+\Exc(\pi)))$, where the obstruction to the lifting lives.
 In (3), such a vanishing does not always hold.
 Therefore, using an argument of Cascini-Tanaka-Witaszek \cite{CTW}, we show the boundedness of some $\epsilon$-klt log Calabi-Yau surfaces, from which we deduce the desired liftability (see Lemma \ref{Lift of log CY MFS} and Proposition \ref{Lift of strictly klt CY}).

-As an application of Theorems \ref{BSV, Intro} and \ref{lift, Intro}, we prove the Kawamata-Viehweg vanishing for $\Z$-divisors on normal projective surfaces which are not general type.
+As an application of Theorems \ref{BSV, Intro} and \ref{lift, Intro}, we obtain a Kawamata-Viehweg type vanishing for $\Z$-divisors on a normal projective surface.